 In the 2017 FSI, Mexico's most-worsened indicator was Refugees and IDPs, largely due to the Central American refugee crisis which saw refugees from El Salvador, Guatemala, and Honduras fleeing to, and through, Mexico.
-However, the 2018 FSI shows that each of these countries has seen significant improvements, reducing the pressure on Mexico, whose authorities had reported apprehending 27% fewer Central American migrants on its southern border in the first two months of 2017 than in the same period the previous year.
+However, the 2018 FSI shows that each of these countries has seen significant improvements, reducing the pressure on Mexico, whose authorities had reported apprehending 27% fewer Central American migrants on its southern border in the first two months of 2017 than in the same period the previous year.5

 Increased support from the international community also contributed greatly to Mexico's ability to manage the refugee crisis in 2017.
 Though asylum applications in Mexico continued to rise in 2017, this mainly reflected the growing number of civil society groups working to register refugees.
-UNHCR increased support for the refugees by opening new field offices along the Mexico-Guatemala border and in areas of forced displacement in Honduras.
-Additionally, the Inter-American Development Bank pledged US\$750 million toward key infrastructure projects in the Northern Triangle.
-The U.S. Congress also approved a US\$655 million package as part of the Alliance for Prosperity formed with heads of state in the Northern Triangle which aims to support anti-crime and anti-corruption initiatives in El Salvador, Guatemala, and Honduras.
+UNHCR increased support for the refugees by opening new field offices along the Mexico-Guatemala border and in areas of forced displacement in Honduras.6 Additionally, the Inter-American Development Bank pledged US\$750 million toward key infrastructure projects in the Northern Triangle.7 The U.S. Congress also approved a US\$655 million package as part of the Alliance for Prosperity formed with heads of state in the Northern Triangle which aims to support anti-crime and anti-corruption initiatives in El Salvador, Guatemala, and Honduras.

 Mexican leaders also remained determined to not allow the U.S. administration's evolving immigration agenda to overburden Mexico's immigration apparatus.
 In President Enrique Peña Nieto's first call with President Trump, he made it clear that Mexico would not pay for the proposed wall along the Mexico-U.S. border.
-When the United States released an outline for mass deportations of undocumented immigrants into Mexican territory in early 2017, the country again responded with strong objections and plans to refuse any non-Mexican deported into the country from the United States.
+When the United States released an outline for mass deportations of undocumented immigrants into Mexican territory in early 2017, the country again responded with strong objections and plans to refuse any non-Mexican deported into the country from the United States.8 continues to plague the political sphere as Mexico nears its presidential elections in July 2018.
+By the fall of 2017, 11 of the country's 32 governors were under investigation or facing charges for corruption.
+Nearly 90% of Mexicans see the state and federal governments as deeply corrupt, which has eroded the base of President Peña Nieto's Institutional Revolutionary Party (PRI).
+This shift is clear in the rise of presidential frontrunner Andres Manuel Lopez Obrador of the National Regeneration Movement (Morena), who is promising a return to state ownership, business subsidies, and agricultural self-sufficiency.